AntonLapshin/yourvocab/README.md

 ## The upcoming features:

-- See stats
+Stats

-  - how many words in your dictionary
+[-] How many words in your dictionary

+Settings

-- Setting your primary language
+[-] Setting your primary language

-- Hovering on a word and see the following info:
+Hovering on a word and see the following info:

-  - importance of the word
+[-] importance of the word
-  - language
+[-] language
-  - translation
+[-] translation
-  - pronunciation
+[-] pronunciation
-  - see examples
+[-] see examples

-- Maintain your dictionary
+Maintain your dictionary

-  - remove words
+[-] remove words
-  - download the dictionary
+[-] download the dictionary
-  - upload words
+[-] upload words

+Learn

-- Mark words that you want to learn
+[-] mark words that you want to learn
-  - they will be appearing on your screen time to time
+[-] they will be appearing on your screen time to time